When to Use Piecewise Functions

 To determine piecewise function equations from graphs or situations:

-- Determine the equation for each interval
+- Determine the formula for each interval.

-- Write in piecewise notation
+- Write all pieces in piecewise notation.

 Example: